Aaron98990/ways-of-the-game/misconduct.md

   - certain holding plays
     - holding a player who is ahead
       - this applies to the entire field of play, including the defensive third
-      - the player being held often times stop playing or immediatly is twisted/turns around, making the offense obvious if you don't see it
+      - the player being held often stop playing or immediately is twisted/turns around, making the offense obvious if you don't see it
     - refusing to let go of a player or leg-locking or hooking (locking opponent's arm to body or locking opponent's arm by wrapping/closing the arm)
       - this needs a strong whistle to avoid retaliation or mass confrontation
       - a player that is being held (limiting their movement) that tries to push the opponent off should not be cautioned unless they throw the opponent to the ground or do anything else that is unreasonable